 Congress created the Community Development Block Grant Program and in 1975 Greenville County received its first CDBG grant to be administered by the newly created Greenville County Redevelopment Authority (GCRA).
 Through GCRA, work began in the first target neighborhood, Brutontown.
 These CDBG funds could be used for the clearance of slums and blight, public works improvements, community projects, and housing rehabilitation, but they could not be used for new housing construction.

 This limitation proved to be a real problem as GCRA worked to revitalize Brutontown.
 So it devised a plan to buy houses that had been displaced by highways or other reasons, move them to purchased lots, rehabilitate them, then sell them to low and moderate-income homeowners.
 Through this partnership Beyond Housing SC, Brutontown Senior Complex, and the Poe Mill Affordable Rentals were developed.

 Brutontown Duplexes are 2 bedrooms, 1 full bath, and handicapped accessible.
 To see the street view of the neighborhood click the link below.

 Poe Mill Rental

 Beyond Housing is working hard to fulfill our vision, but we need your help.
 It takes collective actions, community support, and funding to help build communities.
 Join us in this endeavor to create a better Greenville for all!

 * Sign up for our Newsletter.

-To help us reduce the affordable housing shortage, please donate to Beyond Housing SC by clicking the house below.
+To help us reduce the affordable housing shortage, please donate to Beyond Housing SC by clicking the home with a heart below.